Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

     dest: "{{ content_folder }}/amps_repo/alfresco-aos-module.amp"
 ```

-You need to check in [all.yml](../group_vars/all.yml) under which section out of `downloads`, `war_downloads` and `amp_downloads` is the specific artifact you are overriding placed.

-> Be careful not to override the value for `dest` key, but you must include it in the file
+> Be careful not to override the value for `dest` key

 ## Localhost Deployment